Terms

 Frequently Asked Questions (FAQs)

-I found a dead animal, such as a rat, on my property.
+- I found a dead animal, such as a rat, on my property.
 Can the Erie County Department of Health (ECDOH) come out and pick it up?

 The ECDOH does not come out to your property to remove dead animals.
-It is acceptable to pick up a dead animal, such as a rat, with a shovel or gloved hand, put it in a bag and then put in in your regular trash container.
+It is acceptable to pick up a dead animal, such as a rat, with a shovel or gloved hand, put it in a bag and then in your regular trash container.

-There’s a wildlife animal (skunk, raccoon or other animal) on my property.
+- There’s a wildlife animal (skunk, raccoon or other animal) on my property.
 Can the Erie County Department of Health (ECDOH) come out and remove it?

 The ECDOH does not offer wildlife trapping services.